-If the sale or transfer occurs before year 10 of homeownership, the original borrower pays any recapture tax that may be due, and a new nine-year period begins for the assuming borrower.
+If the sale or transfer occurs before year 10 of homeownership, the original borrower pays any recapture tax that may be due, and a new 9-year period begins for the assuming borrower.

-How is the income increase calculated and what is is the federal allowable limit?
+How is the increase in income calculated and what is the federal allowable limit?

-An increase of more than five (5) percent per year during ownership of the home may make you a candidate for recapture.
+An increase of more than 5% per year during ownership of the home may make you a candidate for recapture.

-However, this income increase is not determined from your actual compliance income as calculated at the time of purchase; rather, it is determined by using the applicable maximum compliance limit at the time of your purchase.
-In other words, if the applicable maximum compliance income limit was \$75,000 when you bought your home and your actual compliance income was \$50,000, the five (5) percent income increase limit is calculated from \$75,000, not \$50,000.
+However, this income increase is not determined from your actual compliance income as calculated at the time of purchase; rather it is determined by using the applicable maximum compliance limit at the time of your purchase.
+In other words, if the applicable maximum compliance income limit was \$75,000 when you bought your home and your actual compliance income was \$50,000, the 5% income increase limit is calculated from \$75,000 not \$50,000.